RTEMS/rtems-docs/c-user/interrupt_manager.rst

     .. code-block:: c

         void rtems_interrupt_lock_acquire(
           rtems_interrupt_lock         *lock,
           rtems_interrupt_lock_context *lock_context
         );

 DIRECTIVE STATUS CODES:
     NONE

 DESCRIPTION:
-    Interrupts will be disabled.
+    Maskable interrupts will be disabled.
 In SMP configurations, this directive acquires an SMP lock.

 NOTES:
     A separate lock context must be provided for each acquire/release pair, for example an automatic variable.

-    An attempt to recursively acquire the lock may result in an infinite loop with interrupts disabled.
+    An attempt to recursively acquire the lock may result in an infinite loop with maskable interrupts disabled.

     This directive will not cause the calling thread to be preempted.
 This directive can be used in thread and interrupt context.